itscodenation/flw1-rps-20-21-starter/README.md

 ## JavaScript
 - [ ] Write conditional statements to determine the winner of the game
 - [ ] Display the computerChoice to the screen
-- [ ] Display the result to the screen
+- [ ] Display the winner to the screen in the result div

 #### Wrap
 - [ ] Push your changes!